vikingJason/5eVaultMain/content/2. DM Tools/Optional-Features/pact-of-the-chain.md

 obsidianUIMode: preview
 cssclasses: json5e-feat
 tags:
   - compendium/src/5e/phb
   - optional-feature/pb
+aliases:
-aliases: ["Pact of the Chain"]
+  - Pact of the Chain
 ---
 # Pact of the Chain
 *Source: Player's Handbook p.
 107. Available in the SRD.*